 - A pain medication prescription will be provided prior to discharge.
 You may take the prescribed medication as directed.
 You should expect to experience minimal to moderate shoulder discomfort for several days and even weeks following the surgery.
 Patients often only need prescription narcotics for a few days following surgery and then can switch to over-the-counter medications Tylenol or Ibuprofen.
-A pain pump may be inserted during the surgical procedure.
-This pump slowly discharges numbing medication into the shoulder joint for 48 hours.
-After 48 hours, remove the pain pump while removing the shoulder dressing.
-Just give the plastic tubing a little tug pulling away from the shoulder.
-If used detailed instructions will be provided by your recovery nurse. - Ice should be applied to the shoulder up to three times a day for 20 minutes until swelling subsides - At the completion of surgery, you will have a sling placed on your arm.
-If a rotator cuff repair was performed you will be required to wear the sling at all times with the exception of when performing exercises, showering and dressing.
+Ice should be applied to the shoulder up to three times a day for 20 minutes until swelling subsides - At the completion of surgery, you will have a sling placed on your arm.
+If a rotator cuff repair was performed you will be required to wear the sling at all times with the exception of when

+- performing exercises, showering and dressing.
 If only a sub-acromial decompression was performed (no rotator cuff repair) then the sling may be used for comfort only - If the bandage is draining, reinforce it with additional dressings for the first 48 hours.
 After 48 hours remove the bandage and place band aids over the incision sites.
 Showering is acceptable at this time.
 Do not scrub the shoulder. - There is an exercise sheet at the end of this packet.
-Conduct exercises three times daily until further directions are provided. - If only a sub-acromial decompression was performed and the rotator cuff was intact then you will be provided a prescription for physical therapy.
-Make an appointment for physical therapy within one week after your surgery - Take one 325 mg (full strength) aspirin daily for 14 days (unless otherwise instructed) to prevent blood clots. - Follow up with Dr. McKeon or Jason Rand PA-C within 2 weeks from the date of surgery. - Eat a regular diet as tolerated and please drink plenty of fluids. - You are unable to drive a car as long as you need to utilize a sling.
+Conduct exercises three times daily until further directions are provided. - If only a sub-acromial decompression was performed then you may start PT prior to the first postop apt. - Take one 325 mg (full strength) aspirin daily for 21 days (unless otherwise instructed) to prevent blood clots. - Follow up with Dr. McKeon or Jason Rand PA-C within 2 weeks from the date of surgery. - Eat a regular diet as tolerated and please drink plenty of fluids. - You are unable to drive a car as long as you need to utilize a sling.
 For patients who had only a decompression driving may start when they are comfortable, often 3-7 days after surgery.
-Patients who undergo rotator cuff repair will have to utilize a sling for 4 weeks or longer depending on the extent of the repair and thus unable to drive. - Call office for Temperature >102 degrees, excessive swelling, pain or redness around the incision sites. - Plan at least a week away from work or school.
+Patients who undergo rotator cuff repair will utilize a sling for a longer duration.
+Only drive when the sling is discontinued, you are off narcotic pain medication and you are confident in your ability to drive. - Please call the office if you experience a temperature >102 degrees, excessive swelling, pain or redness around the incision sites. - Plan at least a week away from work or school.
 Utilize this time to decrease swelling and participate in your home exercise program.
 You may be able to resume work (depending on type of work and setting; very variable) once the pain and swelling resolves. - The above are guidelines and only intended as generalities.